Alexander Technique teacher Rebecca Ferguson developed

-Mindful Alexander Technique (MAT), which is a unique fusion of evidence-based mind/body wellness practices.
+Mindful Alexander Technique (MAT), a unique fusion of evidence-based, in-the-body mindfulness practices.

 MAT is based in Alexander Technique (AT) evidence-based, wellness/performance improvement methods.
 The AT’s practices for releasing excess muscle tension, and improving posture, body mechanics and breathing are used worldwide by Integrative Medicine and Behavioral Health providers and physicians, including Mayo Clinic, and Johns Hopkins.